In the clutch: Kyle Busch ends Hendrick win streak at Pocono | Times Leader

 Click here to subscribe today or Login.

-“I’m going to need a push truck to get to Victory Lane because I have no clutch,” Busch said on the radio.

-Busch was loose early and sang a few bars of “Fly Like An Eagle” over the radio.
-His 59th career Cup victory will go down as one of Busch’s greatest hits.
-NASCAR’s career wins leader in all series has 100 in Xfinity and 61 in Trucks.
+“Put as much as gas in it as we can, pack that thing full, we’re going to run it out the rest of the day,” Busch said.

-The 2 1/2-mile tri-oval wreaked havoc on fuel and William Byron and Denny Hamlin all saw their shot at the checkered flag disappear over the final five laps when they ran out of gas.
+Busch stretched his fuel in his broken Toyota and outlasted late leaders William Byron and JGR teammate Denny Hamlin as they saw their shot at the checkered flag disappear over the final few laps when they ran out of gas.

 “Sometimes these races aren’t always won by the fastest car,” Busch said.